-- The presence of known mutations in inherited breast cancer genes (BRCA1 or BRCA2)
+- The presence of known mutations in inherited breast cancer genes, such as BRCA1 or BRCA2

-Even though the doctor will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating breast cancer.
+Even though your health care team will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating breast cancer.

 For both DCIS and early-stage invasive breast cancer, doctors generally recommend surgery to remove the tumor.
 To make sure that the entire tumor is removed, the surgeon will also remove a small area of normal tissue around the tumor.
 Although the goal of surgery is to remove all of the visible cancer, microscopic cells can be left behind, either in the breast or elsewhere.
-In some situations, this means that another surgery could be needed to remove cancer cells left behind.
-For larger cancers, or those that are growing more quickly, doctors may recommend treatment with chemotherapy before surgery (called neoadjuvant therapy).
-Neoadjuvant hormone therapy may also be recommended in other specific situations.
+In some situations, this means that another surgery could be needed to remove remaining cancer cells.
+For larger cancers, or those that are growing more quickly, doctors may recommend treatment with chemotherapy before surgery, called neoadjuvant therapy.
+Neoadjuvant hormonal therapy may also be recommended in specific situations.

 After surgery, the next step in managing early-stage breast cancer is to lower the risk of recurrence and to get rid of any remaining cancer cells.
-This is called adjuvant therapy.
-Adjuvant therapies include radiation therapy, chemotherapy, targeted therapy, and/or hormonal therapy (also called endocrine therapy; see below for more information on these treatments).
+These cancer cells are invisible, but are believed to be responsible for both local and distant recurrence of cancer.
+Treatment given after surgery is called adjuvant therapy.
+Adjuvant therapies include radiation therapy, chemotherapy, targeted therapy, and/or hormonal therapy (see below for more information on these treatments).
 Whether adjuvant therapy is needed depends on the chance that any cancer cells remain in the breast or the body and the chance that a specific treatment will work to treat the cancer.
 Although adjuvant therapy lowers the risk of recurrence, it does not completely get rid of the risk.

-When surgery to remove the cancer is not possible, chemotherapy, targeted therapy, radiation therapy, and/or hormonal therapy may be given to shrink the cancer.
+When surgery to remove the cancer is not possible, it is called inoperable.
+Chemotherapy, targeted therapy, radiation therapy, and/or hormonal therapy may be given to shrink the cancer.

-The treatment of recurrent cancer and metastatic cancer depends on how the cancer was first treated and the characteristics of the cancer mentioned above (such as ER, PR, HER2, and Ki67 status).
+The treatment of recurrent cancer and metastatic cancer depends on how the cancer was first treated and the characteristics of the cancer mentioned above, such as ER, PR, and HER2.

 Surgery is the removal of the tumor and surrounding tissue during an operation.
-Surgery is also used to examine the nearby axillary (underarm) lymph nodes.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+Surgery is also used to examine the nearby underarm or axillary lymph nodes.
+A surgical oncologist is a doctor who specializes in treating cancer with surgery.
 Generally, the smaller the tumor, the more surgical options a patient has .
 The types of surgery include the following:

-- A lumpectomy is the removal of the tumor and a small, clear (cancer-free) margin of normal tissue around the tumor.
+- A lumpectomy is the removal of the tumor and a small, cancer-free margin of normal tissue around the tumor.
 Most of the breast remains.
 For both DCIS and invasive cancer, radiation therapy to the remaining breast tissue is generally recommended after surgery.
-A lumpectomy may also be called breast-conserving surgery, a partial mastectomy, or a segmental mastectomy.
+A lumpectomy may also be called breast-conserving surgery, a partial mastectomy, quadrantectomy, or a segmental mastectomy.

 Lymph node removal and analysis

 If the sentinel lymph node is cancer-free, research has shown that it is likely that the remaining lymph nodes will also be free of cancer and no further surgery is needed.
 If the sentinel lymph node shows that there is cancer, then the surgeon may perform an axillary lymph node dissection to remove more lymph nodes to look for cancer, depending on the stage of the cancer, the features of the tumor, and the amount of cancer in the sentinel lymph nodes.
+It is recommended that patients with signs of cancer in the axillary lymph nodes receive an axillary lymph node dissection, regardless of whether a sentinel lymph node biopsy is done.
 Find out more about ASCO's recommendations for sentinel lymph node biopsy .

 Reconstructive (plastic) surgery

-Women who have a mastectomy may wish to consider breast reconstruction, which is surgery to create a breast substitute.
-Reconstruction may be done with tissue from another part of the body, or with synthetic implants.
-A woman may be able to have reconstruction at the same time as the mastectomy (immediate reconstruction) or at some point in the future (delayed reconstruction).
-In addition, reconstruction may be done at the same time as a lumpectomy to improve the look of the breast and to match the breasts, this is called oncoplastic surgery.
+Women who have a mastectomy may want to consider breast reconstruction, which is surgery to create a breast using either tissue taken from another part of the body or synthetic implants.
+Reconstruction is usually performed by a plastic surgeon.
+A woman may be able to have reconstruction at the same time as the mastectomy, called immediate reconstruction, or at some point in the future, called delayed reconstruction.
+In addition, reconstruction may be done at the same time as a lumpectomy to improve the look of the breast and to match the breasts, this is called oncoplastic surgery, and many breast surgeons can do this without the help of a plastic surgeon.
+Surgery on the healthy breast is also often done so both breasts have a similar appearance.
 Talk with your doctor for more information.
-Read more about breast reconstruction and what to expect after a mastectomy .

 External breast forms (prostheses)